This Keyword in Java with Examples

 Value of b: 30

-The keyword ‘this’ can be returned as a statement from the method.
+You can return this keyword as a statement from the method.
 In such a case, the return type of method must be class type (non-primitive).
-The general syntax to return this keyword is as:
+The general syntax to return this keyword is as follows:

 return_type method_name()